 “[Leading manufacturers] are getting ROI primarily from applying IoT for connected operations, remote operations, predictive analytics and preventive maintenance. – Maciej Kranz, Vice President of Strategic Innovation, Cisco.”

 IoT has been the most implemented Industry 4.0 solution in modern-day manufacturing companies.
-Especially, reports claim companies that have implemented IoT solutions are performing staggeringly even during the COVID-19 scenario.
+Especially, reports claim companies that IoT in manufacturing is staggeringly transforming operations even during the COVID-19 scenario.

 IoT market size, growth